-An understanding of Old Testament history would demolish forever the erroneous notion that God is unconcerned with whether men and women entertain “different understandings of Him.”
+An understanding of Old Testament history forever demolishes the erroneous notion that God is unconcerned with whether men and women entertain “different understandings of Him.”

 No informed Bible student will deny that Jesus Christ loved men and women supremely.
 When they ignorantly languished under the effects of sin, he tenderly sought to reclaim them (cf. Lk.
 7:36ff; Jn.
 8:1-11).
 The Savior came not to crush the bruised reed, nor to quench the smoldering wick (cf. Mt.
 12:20).

 Jesus was the compassionate Christ!